Cajun Ecomonics

 Clarise rushes to the hotel and pays off her room bill with Bosco, the hotel owner.

-Bosco then places the $100 back on the counter so the travelling salesman will not suspect anything.
+Bosco then places the $100 back on the counter so the traveling salesman will not suspect anything.

 Shortly thereafter, the salesman comes down the stairs, picks up the $100 bill, states that the rooms are not satisfactory, pockets the money, and leaves town.